-- ½ teaspoon dried thyme
+½ teaspoon dried thyme

 - Trim and wash the cauliflower.
-Chop into bite-size pieces.
+Chop it into bite-size pieces.

 - Place the cauliflower in a microwave-safe bowl with 1 tablespoon water.
 Cover tightly with a microwave-safe plate.
-Microwave on high until just tender, about 5 minutes.
+Microwave on high until almost tender, about 4 minutes.
 Drain.

 - Heat the oil in a large (14-inch) nonstick skillet over medium-high heat.
-Add the garlic, salt, pepper, curry powder and turmeric, then add the cauliflower.
+Add the cauliflower and sprinkle it with the seasonings.